Our latest video roundup of new toothbrush technology

 Whether the cable is connected to the charging stand, to the brush directly or to the travel case, several brushes can now be charged via the much more convenient USB connector.

-The Fairywill FW-917 already offers this, as do a few others.
-Particularly useful are those brushes that allow the toothbrush to be charged in the case via USB, the Sonicare DiamondClean Smart, being the best example of this.
+Particularly useful are those brushes that allow the toothbrush to be charged in the case via USB, the Sonicare DiamondClean Smart and Prestige 9900 being the best examples of this.

 An increasing number of brushes are coming with a companion app that records data about how well you are brushing.